nuxt-community/firebase-module/README.md

 > ### ⚠️ **Nuxt 3 not supported ⚠️**:
 >
 > This module was written for Nuxt 2 and does currently not support Nuxt 3.
-> There are currently no plans to support Nuxt 3 in the near future.
+> There are currently no plans to support Nuxt 3 in the near future in this module.
-> MRs for it however are more than welcome.
+> However, you can take a look at [VueFire Nuxt module for Nuxt 3 support](https://vuefire.vuejs.org/nuxt/getting-started.html)

 > ### ℹ️ **Modular Mode (Firebase v9+) ℹ️**:
 >